-- Employee Training
+- · Employee Training

-- Volunteer, Custodial Agents, Contractors and Other Persons Providing Services Training
+- · Volunteer, Custodial Agents, Contractors and Other Persons Providing Services Training

 - Specialized Training

 - Offender Education

-- Screening for Risk of Victimization and Abusiveness
+- · Screening for Risk of Victimization and Abusiveness

-- Medical and Mental Health Screening
+- · Medical and Mental Health Screening

 - Use of Screening Information

-- Protective Custody
+- · Protective Custody

-- Reporting and Investigating
+- · Reporting and Investigating

 - Victim Support

 - Retaliation Monitoring

 - Victim Notifications

 - Post Incident Reviews

-- Disciplinary Sanctions
+- · Disciplinary Sanctions

 - Record Retention and Data Collection

-The agency's policy includes disciplinary santions for staff, Volunteers/Contracting Agents, and offenders.
+The agency policy includes disciplinary sanctions for staff, Volunteers/Contracting Agents, and offenders.
 Both the facility and agency make termination the presumptive disciplinary sanction for engaging in an act of sexual abuse.

-The agency's policy defines the PREA Compliance Manager as, "A designated employee, at each facility, with sufficient time and authority to coordinate the facility's efforts to comply with the PREA standards."
+Agency policy defines the PREA Compliance Manager as, "A designated employee, at each facility, with sufficient time and authority to coordinate the facility's efforts to comply with the PREA standards."
 Each Facility Head is responsible for designating a PREA Compliance Manager with sufficient time and authority to coordinate the facility's efforts to comply with PREA standards.